Maria-RD/AppointmentScheduling/README.md

 Server name: .\
 Authentication: Windows Authentication
 ~~~
-7. Navigate to the DB "Turns".
+7. Navigate to the DB "TurnsDB".
 Populate the tables with the scripts stored at the folder "[DataPopulation/Tables](https://github.com/Maria-RD/AppointmentScheduling/tree/master/DataPopulation/Tables)".
 8. Run the project.
 ~~~
 dotnet watch run